Sleryfink/tai-TermAI/README.md

 </div>

 > [!NOTE]
 Quote @xtekky "By using this repository or any code related to it, you agree to the [legal notice](https://github.com/xtekky/gpt4free/blob/main/LEGAL_NOTICE.md).
 The author is **not responsible for the usage of this repository nor endorses it**, nor is the author responsible for any copies, forks, re-uploads made by other users, or anything else related to GPT4Free.
 This is the author's only account and repository.
-To prevent impersonation or irresponsible actions, please comply with the GNU GPL license this Repository uses." **As you realized, I'm not going to take responsibility either ;)**
+To prevent impersonation or irresponsible actions, please comply with the GNU GPL license this Repository uses." **As you realized, I'm not going to take responsibility either ;)** This utility was developed since the end of last summer, and only now decided to post it here.

 ## 📂 How to Install